 However, true to soap opera form, their love would inevitably die much like that once fresh Christmas tree they decorated that afternoon.
 Shortly after they were married, bad-boy Luke Spencer came to town, opened a disco, hired Laura to work for him and then one nefarious night decided to rape her right there on the dance floor.
 They soon fell madly in love (but of course), running off together to escape Frank Smith, the local mob boss, who they would eventually take down, only to triumphantly return to Port Charles for the wedding of the century (30 million viewers watched that afternoon in November of 1981.)
 Luke and Laura would later save the town of Port Charles from the evil Cassadine family and the Ice Princess, which threatened to freeze the entire city.
 Talk about excitement, nothing like that ever happened in Queens!

 By the time I was in the fourth grade, I was a soap fanatic with my “General Hospital” t-shirt, notebook and scrapbook, which tracked every single character and cast member.
 I dreamed of one day being on “General Hospital” arriving in Port Charles as a distant relative of the wealthy Quartermaine family.
-Then I discovered the lavish lives of the Carrington clan on “Dynasty” and that became my newest obsession and escape from the common, narrow-minded world of Queens.
+Then I discovered the lavish lives of the Carrington clan on “Dynasty” and that became my newest obsession and escape from the common, narrow-mind

 “Dynasty” was pure decadence and debauchery and I loved every minute of it!
 The Carrington’s lives were full of murder and mayhem, catfights and caviar, and hookers and homosexuals.
 The later of which peeked my interest the most.

 Steven Carrington was the first gay man I ever knew.
 He was sensitive yet seductive with his blonde hair and blue eyes, tall yet timid, conflicted yet courageous, wealthy and hot as hell.
 HELLO!
-Forget Arnold Jackson, I wanted to be just like Steven Carrington; wealthy, blonde, beautiful and gay…or at least find a boyfriend just like him.
+Forget Arnold Jackson, I wanted to be just like Steven Carrington; wealthy, blonde, beautiful and gay

 Steven’s life, much like my own, was met with difficulty due to the fact that he was the only son, gay, and the heir to the “Dynasty” fortune.
 (Okay, so maybe there’s no fortune for me to inherit, but can’t a boy dream?)